dracidoupe/graveyard/README.md

 *  `docker-compose start`

 Verify your application works and open `http://localhost:8000` (`localhost` may be a different host if you are not working on linux).
-If so, create yourself a superuser
+If so, create yourself a superuser.

-*  `docker-compose run web python3 manage.py createsuperuser`
+For all commands in the manual that ask for `python manage.py command`, run `docker-compose run web python3 manage.py command` instead

-and then review content at `http://localhost:8000/admin/`

 ### Installing on your machine